Resources for the Trail to Eagle Scout

 There are several awards and recognition items available to Eagle Scouts.
 See below for more information.

 Many troops request Eagle Scout congratulatory letters from elected officials.
 Requests for letters of congratulations may take several months to be received.
 Elected Official Letter Request

 Crossroads of America Council will write and pitch a news release to the Scout’s local print media announcing the recent Eagle Scout rank.
 The council cannot guarantee the publishing date of the announcement.
 Eagle Scout Local Media Request

 The National Eagle Scout Association (NESA) is an impressive group of adults, many of whom are now in positions of responsibility and prominence in industry, government, military, business and education.
 All new Eagle Scouts are invited to join NESA at a reduced rate.
 The special $20 membership fee is good for all Eagle Scouts within six months of their board of review date.

 The Crossroads of America Council has a NESA Chapter, as well.
-Membership in our chapter is free by completing the attached application.
+Follow Crossroads of America Council NESA on Facebook for more information.

 American Legion Eagle Scout Scholarship